Pacific Access Category Resident Visa

 You must provide your when you register for the ballot.

-If you were born outside of your country of citizenship, we may ask for the following documents for your parent:
+If you were born outside of your country of citizenship, we might ask for the following documents about your parent:

 • their , and